11 Best EDC Knives [2021 Review Guide]

 First things first – what does “EDC” mean?
 This acronym stands for “Every Day Carry,” and is usually used for items that are handy to have on yourself at all times, as they can assist you with everyday needs or even in some dire situations.
 Without a doubt, an EDC knife is surely one of the best items for everyday purpose, since it has so many advantages.
-It can be extremely useful – you can open clamshells and boxes with it, prepare food, cut ropes and fix things around the household, and it’s no wonder why there are so many professions (such as hunters, butchers, fishers, military service members and others) carrying an EDC folding knife on them at all times.
+It can be extremely useful – you can open clamshells and boxes with it, prepare food, cut ropes and fix things around the household, and it’s no wonder why there are so many knife enthusiast (such as hunters, butchers, fishers, military service members and others) carrying an EDC folding knife on them at all times.

-With thousands of these useful blades on today’s market, it can be really hard for a novice to find an EDC knife that suits his needs the best.
+With thousands of these useful blades on today’s market, it can be really hard for a novice to find an EDC that suits his needs the best.
 Have no worries – that’s why we’re here!